jlbradley1844/jlbradley1844.github.io/_posts/2018-02-27-personal-development-as-virtue.md

 swear no more than 3 times a day by the end of this month."
 Now you have a new habit, along with the SMART criteria to go with it.

-There is plenty of other guidance on making your habits stick and this blog will discuss them, usually in the context of particular habits.

-But there is one particular challenge you've noticed - if you want to be a better person, there are probably dozens of things you want to change!
+* There is one particular challenge you've noticed - if you want to be a better person, there are probably dozens of things you want to change!
 Indeed, if you look at list of virtues, there usually aren't just four or five of them - most list dozens of distinct things!
 You can probably think of dozens of things you'd want to improve on.
 What, then, do you do about having so many of them?

-It turns out there are certain habits that are very special.
-These are all things recommended in what I'd call "wisdom literature": the writings of classical philosophers and religious founders focused on making one a better person.
-These are what I call "keystone habits" of virtue.
-They aim toward making you a better person, whatever your particular challenges, and that is the goal of the next blog post.
+For this last point, wouldn't it be ideal to find some habits that would take care of a lot of things at once?
+There are.
+Charles Dughigg's work refers to these as "keystone habits".
+And it turns out that for becoming a better person, there are such keystone habits.
+These are habits consistently recommended in what I'd call "wisdom literature": the writings of classical philosophers and religious founders that are focused on making one a better person.
+Identifying these habits is the goal of the next blog post.